Grace Fan

 Biography

-Dr. Fan is an award-winning scholar with a passion for Indigenous-led environmental sustainability, inequality, and entrepreneurship involving Indigenous peoples and other marginalized social groups in Canada and worldwide.
+Dr. Fan is an award-winning scholar with a passion for environmental sustainability, inequality, and community-based entrepreneurship involving Indigenous peoples and other marginalized social groups in Canada and worldwide.
 Her research of societal challenges sits at the intersection of community-based entrepreneurship, inequality, and environmental sustainability.

 Dr.Fan’s research on sustainability focuses on Indigenous-led environmental sustainability efforts.
 Her research contributes to understanding what policy makers, practitioners, and academic researchers can learn from Indigenous peoples, who are leading sustainability efforts in their own nations and communities in Canada and worldwide.
 Specifically, Dr. Fan examines the processes through which Indigenous peoples mobilize Indigenous ethical practices and Indigenous knowledges, anchored in Indigenous worldviews, to (re)construct the relationships between humans and nature, and revive their Indigenous identity in the process.
 Related to this theme, Dr. Fan investigates how historically marginalized and oppressed actors (e.g. Indigenous peoples) themselves (and not through intermediaries) develop innovative solutions to reduce deeply entrenched structural inequality at community and field levels.
 This sub-theme links with the literature on decolonization and Indigenous resurgence.